 Mix the seasoning ingredients together in a small bowl then press and rub it into the meat.

 Make sure you cover all sides of the steak with a dry rub.

 If your dry rub is not sticking to the meat, you can add rub a bit of olive oil to the meat and then reapply the seasoning.

 Please note that this recipe calls for Kosher salt, not table salt.

 If you are using table salt, you may want to use half the amount listed so that your meat will not be too salty.

-The size of the Kosher salt crystals is different than table salt so one tablespoon of Kosher salt has less salt in it than a tablespoon of table salt.
+The size of the Kosher salt crystals is different from that of table salt so one tablespoon of Kosher salt has less salt in it than a tablespoon of table salt.

-If you want to use a pre-made dry rub, Traeger makes a couple good ones for beef.
+If you want to use a pre-made dry rub, Traeger makes a couple good steak seasoning rubs for beef.